JayBuch/ets2-trucknav-linux/README.md

 ## License

-Original plugin by MrHokss.
+Original plugin by MrHokss https://github.com/MrHokss/ets2-telemetry-udp.
 All modifications are provided as-is for the community.